It is a bit odd that too much travel has prevented me from updating my blog about travel.

 For some reason, my seat changed to 4C, which put me in First Class.
 In this case, it seems I got an operational upgrade to First Class, and I was one of a few people who wasn’t crew in the cabin.
 I got to try a new (to me) product, but it wasn’t exactly what I had in mind.
 This was my first long haul international flight in First Class on a US carrier in several years.
 Service was not special at all.
 I’ll likely do a more complete trip report later.

 Recaro slimline seats on a TAM A320

 While in Brazil, I had connecting flights on TAM, so I added a new airline and a new destination, Curitiba.
 For the return trip my upgrade cleared a few days out.
-I flew from Rio to Miami, which was scheduled to be on a reconfigured AA 777-200, but this too was swapped for a tired old 777 with the angled flat seat.
+I flew from Rio to Miami, which showed as a reconfigured AA 777-200, but this too swapped to a tired old 777 with the angled flat seat.
 This time I did not get operationally upgraded to First class, and just kept a seat in business.
 I slept mostly okay which was the point, but it was a bit disappointing to miss out on the “NewAmerican” product on both long haul flights.
-American likes to say they are “Going for Great”, and I usually agree, but they have a ways to go in many places; upgrading their long haul product in particular.
+American likes to say they are “Going for Great”, and I usually agree, but they have ways to go in many places; upgrading their long haul product in particular.

 I’ve had mostly good experiences flying AA domestically lately.
 My upgrade rate is still solid, and is way higher than last year while primarily on United.
 I did have one United flight that I took just due to better scheduling.
 It was ORD-LAX, so usually a tough upgrade.
 I had a decently high fare class, but I didn’t really expect to clear.
 Applying one of the 6 regional premier upgrades I have, since I don’t know when else I’d use them since I rarely fly United anymore.